LibraryCarpentry/lc-data-intro/_episodes/09-why-automate.md

 > ## What keyboard shortcut(s) do you find helpful?
 >
-> Discuss in groups of 4-6 or altogether and note your discussion in the workshop collaborative document.
+> Discuss in groups of four to six or altogether and note your discussion in the workshop collaborative document.
 For a list of common keyboard shortcuts, see [Wikipedia's Table of Keyboard Shortcuts](https://en.wikipedia.org/wiki/Table_of_keyboard_shortcuts).
 >
 {: .discussion}